amthomas46/SQL/sql-build/setup.md

 Next, you need to open the repository folder within Azure Data Studio.
 This is similar to how you would open a folder in VSCode, if you're familiar with that.
 Else, select **File > Open Folder** and navigate to the `sql-build` folder in your local.

-Finally, open the `build.ipynb` file from within Azure Data Studio by selecting "Explorer" on the left panel and then the Notebook file.
+Finally, open the `build.ipynb` file in the code folder from within Azure Data Studio by selecting "Explorer" on the left panel and then the Notebook file.
 If this is your first time using Notebooks in Azure Data Studio, it may do some loading of things and then ask you to Reload Azure Data Studio.

 Once you're able to see the notebook, you'll need to connect it to your SQL Server master instance, by selecting the drop-down next to "Attach to" at the top of the Notebook.